-- 24. In Bryson v Three Foot Six Ltd the Supreme Court considered whether a person was an "employee" under s 6 of the ERA. - 25.
+- 27. In Bryson, the Supreme Court considered whether a person was an "employee" under s 6 of the ER Act. - 28.
 In this decision, the appellant, Mr Bryson, was a model maker for Weta Workshop.
 Weta Workshop had a close working relationship with Three Foot Six Ltd, which was the company that administered the production of The Lord of the Rings.
 Mr Bryson was seconded from Weta Workshop to Three Foot Six Ltd and soon took a permanent position there.
 Mr Bryson was not given a written employment contract when he started, but some months later Three Foot Six Ltd supplied a written contract to all staff (the "crew deal memo").
 The crew deal memo set out the conditions of employment and, in particular, it referred throughout to "contractor" and "independent contractor".
 Mr Bryson was required to sign the crew deal memo every week to secure payment for work done.
 A year later Mr Bryson was made redundant and he alleged unjustifiable dismissal.
-He could bring an unjustified dismissal claim only if he were found to have been an employee. - 26.
-At first instance, the Employment Relations Authority held that Mr Bryson was not an "employee" under the ERA.
+He could bring an unjustified dismissal claim only if he were found to have been an employee. - 29.
+The Employment Relations Authority held that Mr Bryson was not an "employee" under the ER Act.
 On appeal, Judge Shaw in the Employment Court reversed this decision: Bryson v Three Foot Six Ltd [2003] 1 ERNZ 581.
 Her Honour held that Mr Bryson was an "employee" despite references to "independent contractor" in the crew deal memo.
 A majority of the Court of Appeal overturned the Employment Court's decision: Three Foot Six Ltd v Bryson [2004] 2 ERNZ 526.
-However, the Supreme Court reversed the Court of Appeal's decision and upheld that Employment Court's decision: Bryson v Three Foot Six Ltd [2005] NZSC 34, [2005] 3 NZLR 721. - 27.
-The Supreme Court (at [5]) quoted Judge Shaw from the Employment Court as follows:
+However, the Supreme Court reversed the Court of Appeal's decision and upheld the Employment Court's decision: Bryson v Three Foot Six Ltd [2005] NZSC 34, [2005] 3 NZLR 721. - 30.
+The Supreme Court quoted Judge Shaw from the Employment Court as follows at [5]:

 Judge Shaw said that s 6 changed the tests for determining what constituted a contract of service.
-She summarised the principles she considered to have been established by Employment Court cases on that section [Koia v Carlyon Holdings Ltd [2001] ERNZ 585 and Curlew v Harvey Norman Stores (NZ) Pty Ltd [2002] 1 ERNZ 114 at [19]] as follows:
+She summarised the principles she considered to have been established by Employment Court cases on that section as follows: